colindembovsky/ghost/readme.md

     - update images folder to public (read) access
 1. Create CDN (MSFT standard) for storage account
 1. Update CDN URL in the `index.ts` file (near bottom) to account for URL updates for images

+# Local Dev and Testing
+To test locally, see the `/infra/dev.sh` script.